gada1982/CarND-Behavioral-Cloning-Project/README.md

 For this model / project an Adam optimizer seems to be the best solution.
 To avoid jumping around a rather small learning rate (0.0001) has been used.

 The model for the artificial neuronal network is trained with [Keras](https://keras.io/) and a Tensorflow backend.
 In this project lots of data is needed.
 Because of this, it is not useful to keep the hole data in memory.

+The metrics for measurement of the training progress Mean Squared Error (mse) has been used.

-The model was trained for 20 epochs with 24x TODO samples per epoch.
+The model was trained for 20 epochs with 38520 samples per epoch.
+The final loss (mse) was: TODO

 # 6. Model Testing
 For testing track 1 (within the simulator) has been used.
 This was successful, because the car was able to pass the track in a smooth way, without hitting any track limits.

-TODO: Add track video
+TODO: Add track 1 video

 To show that the model generalizes to different tracks or conditions the second track (within the simulator) has been used.
 The model has **never** been trained on track 2.
-Anyway the car passes the track sucessfully.
+Anyway the car passes a significant part of the track sucessfully.
+But it is not able to pass a really sharp right turn on the track.
+This will be part of future work, because it was not recommended to pass this track for finalizing the project.

-TODO: Really?
-Add track video
+TODO: Add track 2 video

 # 7. Conclusion
-The model, which was an adaption of the NVDIA-model, could clone the human driving behaviour and was able to generalize to tracks it has never seen while training.
+The model, which was an adaption of the NVDIA-model, could clone the human driving behaviour and was able to generalize to a track it has never seen while training quite well.
 At the moment the model only can control the steering angle of the car.
-Trottle and brake, data could be used for further work.
+Trottle and brake data could be used for further work.

-While training an artificial neuronal network *Garbage in - Garbage out* really matters.
-Understanding the data and getting the balanced dataset are the key figures.
+While training an artificial neuronal network **Garbage in - Garbage out** really matters.
+Understanding the data and getting a balanced dataset are the key figures.